 - Insurance claims can sometimes be easier to file than with USPS.

-Since you’re just now starting to ship I strongly caution against international shipping at this time for the following reasons:
+If you’re just starting to ship I strongly caution against international shipping for the following reasons:

 - More expensive – much easier to unexpectedly lose money in the shipping process